MichiganTechResearchInstitute/CarbonDataExplorer/README.md

         $ forever ./flux-server/flux-server.js

     Once started, you can test to see if it is working by going to this URL: [http://localhost/flux/api/scenarios.json](http://localhost/flux/api/scenarios.json)
     If you loaded the sample data as instructed above, a pointer to that dataset should show up in the JSON response given by the URL.

     To stop or restart `flux-server`, use these commands:

         $ forever stop flux-server.js
         $ forever restart 0

-3. **Go** to [http://localhost/flux-client](http://localhost/flux-client) and check it out!
+3. **Go** to [http://localhost/flux-client](http://localhost/flux-client) and begin exploring!